WSU-cshimizu/ceg4110-group-project-team07/deliverables/design.md

 # Design Specification

 ---------------------------------------------
-Template Info & Instructions for this document
+Template Info, Rubric, & Instructions for this document - just stuff to keep in mind as we fill this document out

 TEMPLATE: